delonlee01/tp/docs/UserGuide.md

 Format: `remove-tags INDEX t/TAG [t/MORE_TAGS]…`

 * Removes the specified tag(s) from the candidate at the specified `INDEX`.
-The index refers to the number shown in the currently displayed person list.
+The index refers to the number shown in the currently displayed candidate list.
 The index **must be a positive integer** (e.g., 1, 2, 3, ...).
 * Tags removal is **case-insensitive** and requires an exact match.
 For example, `t/java` and `t/Java` are treated as the same tag, but `t/java` and `t/java developer` are not.
-* Any specified tags that are not in the person's list will be listed as tags that **do not exist** for the candidate.
+* Any specified tags that are not in the candidate's list will be listed as tags that **do not exist** for the candidate.
 * Existing tags will be removed from the candidate, regardless of casing.

 Examples: